Over $500 Million in Verdicts & Settlements for Our Clients

 In New York, why do the laws favor the employee?

-New York Labor Law section 240, also known as the Scaffold Law, is very protective over falling workers in the construction industry.
+New York Labor Law 240, also commonly known as the Scaffold Law, is very protective over falling workers in the construction industry.
 Those responsible for establishing and supervising the worksite are required to provide certain safety gear to and/or take specific precautions for employees working at heights.
-Usually accidents happen either when that equipment fails, or when the employer fails to provide it all together.
+Usually, accidents happen either when that equipment fails or when the employer fails to provide it all together.

 Contact us for help with your construction fall claim

 Schedule a free consultation with an experienced falls from heights accident attorney in New York at the Law Offices of Michael S. Lamonsoff.
 We will do whatever is necessary to get the rightful and just compensation you deserve.